AmitKumarDas/Decisions/blogs/being_functional_with_interfaces.md

 ## Being Functional With Interfaces
 I would be talking about go language in particular here.
 We all have heard of or might even have experienced the benefits of interface oriented programming.
-To those who are not aware of the benefits, an interface can be used to switch impmenetations at runtime thereby providing maximum flexibility while implementing programs.
+To those who are not aware of the benefits, an interface can be used to switch implementations at runtime thereby providing maximum flexibility while implementing programs.

 ### Single Method Interface
 While interfaces are used most often for above said benefits, there is one good practice with respect to interface that should